Read on for the best way to go about losing weight after giving birth.

 First of all, note that you shouldn’t expect to lose all the baby weight instantly.
 If you gained the pregnancy weight (25-35 pounds) the doctor recommended, it might take at least two months.
 However, it will probably take longer than that, especially if you plan to breast-feed your newborn.
 If you managed to gain more than that, pencil in your goal for weight loss after pregnancy for at least a year in the future.

 In short, don’t be discouraged if it takes you a little longer in either case.
 The important thing is keeping up your health, particularly if you’ve got a newborn baby around!

 Tips For Weight Loss After Pregnancy

 1. Avoid fad dieting!
 It’s not healthy to just drink cranberry juice or green tea or whatever the cleanse of the month is.
 Instead, focus on moderation or you’ll be obsessed with whatever you’re depriving yourself of.
-Balance your postpartum diet with fruits, vegetables, and whole wheat bread but leave a little room for a naughty dessert now and again.
+Balance your postpartum diet with fruits, vegetables, and whole wheat bread.
+You can leave a little room for a naughty dessert now and again.
 Don’t forget to drink plenty of water as well.

 3. Try to sleep as much as possible!
 Now that might seem impossible with a newborn baby in the house, but it will help you in your goal of losing postpartum weight.
 If you’re tired, the hormone cortisol builds up in your body, which encourages weight gain.
 Whenever possible, try taking a nap when the baby does it as well – it will make you feel less tired.